 In February 2017, the OECD released the terms of reference and a methodology for the peer review of the Action 13 minimum standard.
 The methodology was subsequently updated in October 2020.
 The peer review is conducted in accordance with these terms of reference and methodologies by an ad hoc group comprising delegates of both Working Party 6 (on the Taxation of Multinational Enterprises) and Working Party 10 (on Exchange of Information), under the aegis of the Inclusive Framework.

 The first three peer reviews, conducted between 2017 and 2020 (Compilation of Phase 1 Peer Review Reports, Compilation of Phase 2 Peer Review Reports and Compilation of Phase 3 Peer Review Reports), reflected the phased implementation of CbC reporting and focused on different aspects of the key areas under review, being the domestic legal and administrative framework, the exchange of information framework, and the confidentiality and appropriate use of CbC reports.
 Subsequent peer reviews, conducted since 2020, consider all aspects of a jurisdiction’s implementation of CbC reporting annually (Compilation of 2021 Peer Review Reports, Compilation of 2022 Peer Review Reports).

-Each annual compilation of peer reviews is published containing a review of the implementation and operation of CbC reporting by all IF members.
+Each annual compilation of peer reviews is published containing a review of the implementation and operation of CbC reporting by all Inclusive Framework members.
 An exception to this applies to jurisdictions which joined the Inclusive Framework after a certain date in each review cycle, and those that requested an exemption from peer review as they do not have any resident entities required to file a CbC report and do not wish to receive CbC reports under exchange of information or local filing.

 Discover the international state of play with this interactive map presenting key indicators and outcomes of the OECD's work on international tax matters.